 Additionally, we have carried out computational analyses of HD-related molecular mechanisms.
 Although HD is a classical Mendelian disorder i.e. it is caused by the mutation in a single gene, our analyses showed that numerous processes are involved on the molecular level (BMC Neurology, 2012).
 The large variability in the pathogenesis of HD strongly indicates that apart from the disease-causing poly-Q expansion - other modifying factors exist.
 Using an integrative approach, we could identify several promising candidates for disease modifiers, which might open new avenues for therapies (BMC Neurology, 2012).
 A special focus in the project was set on the Unfolded Protein Response (UPR) and its potential implication in HD.
 Here, our investigations strongly indicate the conserved activation of the UPR in various HD models.
 More importantly, we could identify key genes that provide a potential link between UPR and HD as well as a connection to programmed cell death.
 These genes could serve as valuable therapeutic targets for future investigations (F1000Research).
 A recently developed web-tool termed (UPR-HD) provides researchers direct access to the integrated expression data for UPR-related genes across different HD models and in HD patients.

-Ravi Kiran Reddy Kalathur, José Pedro Pinto, Biswanath Sahoo, Gautam Chaurasia and Matthias E. Futschik, HDNetDB: A Molecular Interaction Database for network-oriented investigations into Huntington's Disease, in revision
+Ravi Kiran Reddy Kalathur, José Pedro Pinto, Biswanath Sahoo, Gautam Chaurasia & Matthias E. Futschik (2017) HDNetDB: A Molecular Interaction Database for Network-Oriented Investigations into Huntington's Disease, Scientific Reports 7: 5216 (pdf+html)

 Ravi KR Kalathur, Joaquin Giner-Lamia, Susana Machado, Kameshwar RS Ayasolla, Matthias E. Futschik , The unfolded protein response and its potential role in Huntington ´s disease elucidated by a systems biology approach, F1000Research 4:103(html+pdf)